14-moment maximum-entropy modelling of collisionless ions for Hall thruster discharges: Introduction

-In this work, we investigate the application of the 14\hyp{}moment fourth\hyp{}order maximum\hyp{}entropy moment method for the description of collisionless unmagnetized ions in Hall thruster\hyp{}like configurations.
-In particular, we aim at studying the process of axial acceleration in presence of azimuthally travelling waves.
-For this problem, we wish to assess how accurately the maximum\hyp{}entropy method can recover the kinetic solution, and to compare it to simpler fluid models.
-For this reason, only ions are considered here, and the coupling with electrons (often modeled through the Poisson equation) is completely disregarded.
-Instead, we prescribe here some reasonable profiles for the electric field and for the ionization profile.
+In this work, we investigate the application of the 14-moment fourth-order maximum-entropy method to the description of collisionless unmagnetized ions in Hall thruster-like discharges.
+We focus on the thruster channel and neglect the plume.
+In particular, we aim at studying the process of axial acceleration of ions in the presence of azimuthally travelling waves.
+For this problem, we wish to assess how accurately the maximum-entropy method can recover the kinetic solution, and to compare it to simpler fluid models.
+For this reason, only ions are considered in most of this work, and the coupling with electrons (often modeled through the Poisson equation) is completely disregarded.
+Instead, we prescribe here some reasonable profiles for the electric field and for the ionization rate.
 In this way, we artificially remove the need to simulate electrons and thus remove all associated modelling uncertainties.
 Our results do not represent full plasma simulations, but are instead comparisons of the different modelling strategies.
+However, some guidelines for embedding this model into full plasma simulations, as well as some practical examples, are also given.